henrik/validates_url_format_of/README.markdown

 ## Limitations and design choices

-Does not yet handle IPv6 or IDNs ("http://räksmörgås.nu").
+Does not handle IPv6 or IDNs ("http://räksmörgås.nu").

 By design, the plugin does not allow e.g. "http://localhost" or "http://my.localurl", which are valid URLs but not suitable in most web apps.
 It also requires a "http://" or "https://" prefix, so just "example.com" is not valid.
 Fix that in the setter.